 Take a photo of your child on move-in day because it’s likely that the next time you see them, they won’t look the same way.
 Even the kids that seem the most even-keeled and predictable can have a wild side just waiting to get out... it’s just waiting for the right time and for many, college represents the perfect opportunity to let loose and show their true colors.
-I had a friend who dyed her light brown hair a fiery red during our first semester because she was bored and another who headed straight to the nearest body piercing parlor to get a ring through her navel because it was, like, totally cool.
-They’ve since gone back to their pre-college looks but it was fun while it lasted…for them.

 First, don’t panic, as most things your child could do – with the exception of tattoos – are easily reversible.
-If they ask you what you think of their new look, tread carefully: Don’t launch into a lecture about how getting a tattoo removed is more painful than getting it done or how their grandmother would just die if she saw that piercing but opt for a response like, “It’s not really my style but if you like it, I’m glad” instead.
-This way, you’re not overstepping any boundaries – and pushing your child to do the same just to make you angrier – and their visit can remain a peaceful one.
+If they ask you what you think of their new look, tread carefully: Don’t launch into a lecture about how getting a tattoo removed is more painful than getting it done or how their grandmother would just die if she saw that piercing.
+Opt for a response like, “It’s not really my style but if you like it, I’m glad” instead.
+This way, you’re not overstepping any boundaries – or pushing your child to do the same just to make you angrier – and their visit can remain a peaceful one.

 Next, remember that the likelihood of them growing bored with a nose stud or dreadlocks is pretty high; next time you see them, they could revert back to their old style or adopt an entirely new one.
 By remaining neutral, you’re showing their child that you understand they’re old enough to make their own choices and while you may not necessarily think it is the right one, you’re not about to drag them down to the salon to strip that fuchsia from their follicles.
 When they show up at a job interview with that hair, however, they won’t be afraid you’ll be ready with an “I told you so” when you see they’ve dyed it back.